 - Necessary: The expense is helpful and appropriate for running your business, even if it's not required by law.

 Most commercial insurance fits these definitions.
-Policies like General Liability, Cyber, Commercial Property, and Workers’ Compensation are widely used to manage risk, meet landlord and client requirements, and protect employees.
+Policies like General Liability, Cyber, Business Property, and Workers' Compensation are widely used to manage risk, meet landlord and client requirements, and protect employees.
 Because they support business operations, the IRS typically considers them deductible operating expenses.

-Which Business Insurance Premiums Are Tax Deductible
+Which Business Insurance Premiums Are Tax Deductible?

 Most insurance policies that protect the business, its employees, or business property qualify as deductible.
-These commonly include:

 - General Liability Insurance